cosmokhairul/edu-toys/README.md

 - Ensure both backend and frontend servers are running.
 - Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to access the application.

-## Contributing
-We welcome contributions!
-Please fork the repository and create a pull request with your changes.
-Ensure your code follows our coding standards and includes appropriate tests.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any queries or issues, please contact [your-email@example.com](mailto:your-email@example.com).
+For any queries or issues, please contact [porosh.means.touch@gmail.com](mailto:your-email@example.com).